Sophie Rois

 Sophie Rois (born 1961) is an Austrian actress who lives and works in Berlin.
 She has appeared in such films as Three, 180°, Enemy at the Gates and television programmes such as Polizeiruf 110 and Die kleine Monsterin (voice).

 Career

 Rois was born on 1 June 1961 in Ottensheim, Austria.
 From 1983 to 1986, she studied acting at the Max Reinhardt Seminar in Vienna.

 Early in her career, Rois was one of the few professional actors Christoph Schlingensief worked with.

 In Berlin, Rois worked at Volksbühne (1993–2017) and Deutsches Theater (2018–2022).
 In 2022, she joined the Volksbühne again.

 In 2014, Rois appeared in the documentary The Decent One as Margarete Himmler, wife of Heinrich Himmler.

 Recognition

-Rois received the first grade of the French Ordre des Arts et des Lettres while visiting the Berlinale on 10 February 2014 at the French Embassy of Berlin.
+Rois received the first grade of the French Ordre des Arts et des Lettres during Berlinale on 10 February 2014 at the French Embassy of Berlin.
+She accepted the invitation to become a member of Berlin's Academy of Arts in 2017.